 At Amerisleep, each of our mattresses is designed with a specific body type and sleep position in mind.
 We understand that each sleeper requires a different level of comfort and support to experience deep, restorative sleep.

-Our two medium-firm mattresses, the AS2 and the AS2 Hybrid, are constructed to keep the hips and shoulders lifted and aligned to reduce muscle tension and pain when back or stomach sleeping.
+Our three medium-firm mattresses, the AS2, the AS2 Hybrid, and the Amerisleep Organica, are constructed to keep the hips and shoulders lifted and aligned to reduce muscle tension and pain when back or stomach sleeping.
 Below, we break down the various layers of these two mattresses and explain why they may be right for you.

 Our AS2 is our all-foam medium-firm mattress, perfect for back and stomach sleepers and those with back pain.
 This mattress has a 2-inch Bio-Pur® comfort layer that contours closely to the body, ensuring the joints are cushioned, and the lumbar spine is supported.